pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

    .. index::
       pair: fullSector; Shape.drawSector args

-   .. method:: drawSector(center, point, angle, fullSector = True)
+   .. method:: drawSector(center, point, angle, fullSector=True)

       Draw a circular sector, optionally connecting the arc to the circle's center (like a piece of pie).